walkerlj0/Selenium_Course_Example_Code/tips/python/content/chapters/15-right-click.md

 ## Expected Behavior

-When we save this file and run it (e.g., `python right_click.py`) from the command-line) here is what will happen:
+When we save this file and run it (e.g., `python3 right_click.py`) from the command-line) here is what will happen:

 + Open the browser and visit the page
 + Find and right-click the area which will render a custom context menu
-+ Select the context menu option with keyboard keys
 + JavaScript alert appears
 + Grab the text of the JavaScript alert
 + Assert that the text from the alert is what we expect
 + Close the browser

 ## Outro

-To learn more about context menus, you can read [this write-up from the Tree House blog](http://blog.teamtreehouse.com/building-html5-context-menus).
-And for more thorough examples on working with keyboard keys and JavaScript alerts in your Selenium tests, check out Chapters [16](#chapter16) and [17](#chapter17).

 Happy Testing!